keptn/lifecycle-toolkit/README.md

 The `KeptnConfig` is a CRD defines configuration values for the Keptn Lifecycle Toolkit.
 Currently, it can be used to configure the URL of the OpenTelemetry collector.
-Additionally it can be sed to set the interval in which automatic app discovery searches for workload to put into the same auto-generated KeptnApp.
+Additionally, it can be used to set the time interval in which automatic app discovery searches for workloads to put into the same auto-generated `KeptnApp`.
-When the parameter is not set the default value is 30 seconds.
+When the parameter is not set, the default value is 30 seconds.

 A `KeptnConfig` looks like the following: